31-Year-Old Safety – Free Agent

 T.J.
 Ward Contract Information:

-Signed a four-year deal with the Browns in July of 2010.
+Signed a one-year, $3.87 million contract with the Buccaneers in September of 2017.

 To instantly reveal our fantasy analysis of every player – including T.J.
 Ward – simply subscribe now.

 |2017 Proj||30||Subscribe now to see our 2017 projections for T.J.
 Ward|

 Age is determined on September 1st of each season.